-Dr. Switch offers the Toric Lens implant for correction of astigmatism after cataract surgery.
-In the past, patients with stigmatism would require glasses or contact lenses after cataract surgery.
+Dr. Switch and Dr. Rasansky offer the Toric Lens implant for correction of astigmatism after cataract surgery.
+In the past, patients with astigmatism would require glasses or contact lenses after cataract surgery.
 Now, advances in implantable lens technology provide an effective option for patients who have astigmatism in addition to cataracts.
 The result is correction of both conditions with one procedure.

-New ReSTOR Multifocal Lens With ACTIVEFOCUS™ optical design for your active lifestyle
+New PanOptix® Lens optical design for your active lifestyle

-The AcrySof® ReSTOR® lens is a new technology that allows patients to see near, intermediate and far vision, often without the need for glasses.
+The PanOptix® lens is the latest technology that allows patients to see near, intermediate and far vision, often without the need for glasses.
 Using a technology known as “apodization”, the lens offers a range of vision not possible in the past.

 Go the distance and everywhere in between.
 Have your cataracts made you lose focus on the activities you love?
-Ask Dr. Switch if the AcrySof® IQ ReSTOR® +2.5 D multifocal lens, with its groundbreaking ACTIVEFOCUS™ optical design, is a good fit for you and your active lifestyle.
+Ask our doctors if the PanOptix® optical design is a good fit for you and your active lifestyle.